Frequently Asked Questions

 Q: What is your Sunday School like?

 A: The children begin in the 11:00 service.
 After the Children's Message, they go to their rooms to participate in Children's Church.
-On communion Sundays, the children return for the communion part of the service.
+Mid-High and High School students meet in the Asbury room on the second floor at 11:00.

 Q: What's your seating like?